brandon-toy/SENG480C/Assignment1/README.md

         value = str(write_read(1))
         print(value)
         if 'Pause' in value:
-            pyautogui.hotkey('spacebar')
+            pyautogui.hotkey('space')
    ```

-> NOTE: On line 3 `arduino = serial.Serial(PORT, 9600)` replace `PORT` with a your Arduino PORT.
-To find your Arduino PORT open the Arudino IDE and plug your board in and your PORT should be located at the bottom right.
+> NOTE: On line 3 `Arduino = serial.Serial(PORT, 9600)` replace `PORT` with your Arduino PORT.
+To find your Arduino PORT open the Arduino IDE and plug your board in and your PORT should be located at the bottom right.
 > ![PORT](https://user-images.githubusercontent.com/46540226/152662266-0b039b32-97b2-45b9-9967-fb5555544ab4.png)

 ### Running Everything Together

-We setup everything, now it is the time to run everything together!
+We set up everything, now it is the time to run everything together!

 1. Plug in the Arduino to your laptop and tape the Ultrasonic Sensor to the top of your laptop
 2. Upload the Arduino Script to your board using the Arduino IDE
-   - Click the little right arrow at the top of the Arudino IDE and make sure you have selected your correct Arduino board and PORT
+   - Click the little right arrow at the top of the Arduino IDE and make sure you have selected your correct Arduino board and PORT
 3. Run the python script by using `python python-interpreter.py`
 4. Navigate to your video!
 5. Watch the video and move your hand close to the sensor to pause the video

-Everytime you put your hand up or get close to the ultrasensor, the sensor should pause the video.
+Every time you put your hand up or get close to the Ultrasonic sensor, the sensor should pause the video.

 ## To The Future And Beyond